itaymendel/vscode-bit/README.md

 - completions for dependencies in bit.json files.
 - completions for compiler && testers.
 - bit.json properties tooltips and hints.
+- jump to component definition.
+- bit create command from a mark function in the editor

 **Enjoy!**